top of page

 Maria Finn is an author, chef and speaker.
 She lives on a houseboat in Sausalito.
 Before adopting Flora Jayne, the truffle dog-in-training, she was an ocean faring cat lady.
 (She still loves the sea and her cats).
 She often writes about food and sustainability and so when she began working as a private chef, she focused on sourcing regenerative foods and food she forages along the California Coast.
 From seaweed to chanterelles, she believes that harvesting wild food is an intimate and visceral way to connect with nature.

 She smelled her first black Périgord truffle about 10 years ago.
 It reached inside her and made her want it more than anything in the world.
 This desire has led her to the forest and her truffle dog, Flora Jayne.
+Maria and Flora Jayne are available for truffle hunting demonstrations, talks and tastings at wineries, businesses, and private events.

 Photo by Shelley Alger